 The economy and sustainability have long been considered enemies.
 Meanwhile, "our citizens of 2050 are educated in (economic) frameworks that stem from textbooks from 1950, which in turn are based on theories from 1850.
 As a result, we have created economies that must grow, whether they make us and our planet thrive or not."
 According to Kate Raworth, it does not matter whether the economy grows or not, as long as it provides "a safe and just place for humanity".
 In the end, that is exactly what transformative learning for sustainable development wants to achieve; (higher) education must reconnect with the current generation, the century we live in and the challenges we face!

-More details about the physical conference will follow, in particular about opportunities for active participation.
 If you want to receive updates, please subscribe to our mailing list through the form at the bottom of this page.